MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Decision Tree
 -------------

-The following flow chart provides a handy guide to pick the buffer policy suited to the hardware configuration.
+The following flow charts provide handy guides to pick the buffer policy suited to the hardware configuration.

 Serial Connection
 """""""""""""""""